 If we have some component in transit that writes the logs to the disk, be aware that this can explode size-wise.

+If we store in Kafka we can configure a retention period for logs.

 #11: As a CF platform operator, I want to reuse the components of this concept for use with shared services